shushpan/aws-ssm-connect/README.md

 - `-v, --version`: Show version information
 - `-h, --help`: Display help information

+### AWS Profile Selection

+If you don't specify a profile with the `-p` flag, the tool will:

+1. Detect all available AWS profiles from your `~/.aws/config` and `~/.aws/credentials` files
+2. Display a list of available profiles
+3. Prompt you to select a profile by number
+4. Use the selected profile for the connection

+This makes it easy to switch between different AWS accounts without having to remember profile names.

 ## AWS SSO Support

 The tool automatically handles AWS SSO authentication if your profile is configured to use SSO.
 It will: